nmerovingian/PINN-CV/README.md

 # PINN-CV

-This is a code repository in company with "Predicting Voltammetry using Physics-Informed Neural Networks" submitted to *The Journal of Physical Chemistry Letters*
+This is a code repository in company with "Predicting Voltammetry using Physics-Informed Neural Networks" published at *The Journal of Physical Chemistry Letters*

 ![Table of Content Figure](TOC.png)